 In general, a consultative or collaborative style is most appropriate when:

-The underlying assumption of the Vroom-Yetton-Jago Decision Models is that no one leadership style or decision making process fits all situations.
+The underlying assumption of the Vroom-Yetton Decision Model is that no single leadership style or decision-making process fits all situations.

-By analyzing the situation and evaluating the problem based on time, team buy-in, and decision quality, a conclusion about which style best fits the situation can be made.
-The model defines a very logical approach to which style to adopt and is useful for managers and leaders who are trying to balance the benefits of participative management with the need to make decisions effectively.
+The model walks you through these factors logically, to help you to identify the most appropriate process and style.
+It is particularly useful for managers and leaders who are trying to balance the benefits of participative management with the need to make decisions effectively.